Tamim468/Monaco-Editor-LSP-example/README.md

 An example setup using sumneko's [Lua Language Server](https://github.com/sumneko/lua-language-server/) and JohnnyMorganz's [StyLua](https://github.com/JohnnyMorganz/StyLua) together with [Monaco Editor](https://github.com/microsoft/monaco-editor).

+If you use linux or mac, please go to launch.ts under the src inside server folder and you see this:
+- resolve(process.cwd(), 'lua-language-server/.bin/Windows/lua-language-server')
+Please change Windows to others like "Mac" or "Linux" depending on what os you use.

 ## Features

 - ✨ Syntax Highlighting